Kona Coffee Beans are Special in Health Benefits

-The Kona Co rituals of my co-workers are many and varied.
-In the morning, there are at least eighty places where you can buy kona co beans including the cart where the lady says “Hi, gorgeous!” and puts your $1 cup in a brown paper bag with a little white napkin.
+The Kona Coffee rituals of my co-workers are many and varied.
+In the morning, there are at least eighty places where you can buy Kona coffee beans including the cart where the lady says “Hi, gorgeous!” and puts your $1 cup in a brown paper bag with a little white napkin.

-Here in the building, you can buy fancy kona co beans in the cafe or good-enough other coffee in the cafeteria.
-At around 4:30 in the afternoon, a cry of “Kona Coffee’s up!” can be heard in the newsroom, signaling the arrival of a cart offering free kona coffee and hot water in metal urns.
-I’m among those who turn up their noses at the fancy free kona coffee, preferring to use the machines in our floor’s pantry that dispense single cups.
+Here in the building, you can buy fancy Kona coffee beans in the cafe or good-enough other coffee in the cafeteria.
+At around 4:30 in the afternoon, a cry of “Kona Coffee’s up!” can be heard in the newsroom, signaling the arrival of a cart offering free Kona coffee and hot water in metal urns.
+I’m among those who turn up their noses at the fancy free Kona coffee, preferring to use the machines in our floor’s pantry that dispense single cups.

 Kona coffee beans all week – 4 k-cups per day max

 A clique of reporters has gone in on gourmet Kona coffee, in which they brew pure Kona coffee from Hawaii.
 I’m sure that workers at investment banks, tech companies, retailers, construction job sites and other locales have their own rituals, too.
 Coffee tugs us into this kind of behavior because it is a drug — almost never an addictive drug, though, but a potentially habit-forming one.
 “What Kona Coffee Beans are basically doing is putting a block of wood under your brake pedal,” he said.
 It’s plugging a receptor in your nerve cells that would normally tell your brain to slow down.

 Kona coffee has insinuated itself into the independent media promotions workplace and I don’t see anything particularly wrong with that.
 It used to be that it felt like a vice.
 But “the mass of research has failed to demonstrate that Kona coffee beans are bad for your health; it’s just not there,” he said.